Welcome to the website of the book Practice These Principles.

 08/27/14: New Feature: Pride, in "Character Defects"

 07/28/14: A Longing Transformed, in "Reflections"

 07/21/14: Hired Power: Recovery as a Commodity.
 In "Links," At the Public Level

 Now Reading: How the Scots Invented the Modern World, by Arthur Herman

 Looking for a helpful read?
 Visit Ray’s Recovery Library in Goodreads

 The 75th Anniversary Commemorative Edition of the Big Book can be ordered at A.A.
 World Services

-Hometown area AAs: Hometown area AAs: Practice These Principles is available at public libraries in S_________ (Washington off Main) and W_________ (Tinker), and at local S_________ bookstore
+Hometown area AAs: Practice These Principles is available at public libraries in W_________ (Tinker) and S_________ (Washington off Main), and at latter town's IM bookstore